gobytecoin/documentation/README.md

 # Documentation Guide

-+ If you want to know more about the recent progress of the GoByte project, please check out [GoByte Introduction](https://github.com/gobytecoin/Documentation/tree/master/English_Documentation/Gobyte_Introduction).
++ If you want to know more about the recent progress of the GoByte project, please check out [GoByte Introduction](https://github.com/gobytecoin/Documentation/tree/master/English_Documentation/GoByte_Introduction).
-+ If you want to know more about the protocol documentation, please check out [GoByte Protocol](https://github.com/gobytecoin/Documentation/tree/master/English_Documentation/Gobyte_Protocol).
++ If you want to know more about the protocol documentation, please check out [GoByte Protocol](https://github.com/gobytecoin/Documentation/tree/master/English_Documentation/GoByte_Protocol).
-+ If you want to know more about the SR information, vote, or token creation, please check out [GoByte blockchain explorer](https://github.com/gobytecoin/Documentation/tree/master/English_Documentation/Gobyte_Blockchain_Explorer).
++ If you want to know more about the SR information, vote, or token creation, please check out [GoByte blockchain explorer](https://github.com/gobytecoin/Documentation/tree/master/English_Documentation/GoByte_Blockchain_Explorer).
 + If you want to know more about GoByte Wallet, please check out [Android Wallet](https://github.com/gobytecoin/Documentation/blob/master/English_Documentation/Android_Wallet/Guide_to_Android_Wallet.md).
-+ For more information about Virtual Machine, please check out [TVM](https://github.com/gobytecoin/Documentation/blob/master/English_Documentation/TRON_Virtual_Machine/Virtual_Machine_Introduction.md).
 + For latest process of GoByte, please follow the [GoByte documentation](https://github.com/gobytecoin/Documentation/tree/master/English_Documentation).

 # Master Nodes Guide